top of page

 Participants should have completed and have some recollection of one year or more of Classical or Koine Greek.
 Fall semester: concluding section from the Acts of the Apostles; Ch.
 24-28 (continuing from last year).
 Spring: Selections from 1 Corinthians in Greek; full letter covered in English.
 Readings distributed for each class; extensive study aids are available online.
 Primary focus is on translation, but theology, history, and rhetoric will be touched on as well.

-OPEN TO HARVARD UNDERGRAD/GRAD - REGISTRATION REQUIRED
+OPEN TO UNDERGRAD/GRAD/YOUNG PROFESSIONAL - REGISTRATION ENCOURAGED

 Co-presented by the Harvard Catholic Forum